robots-ju/fll-scoreboard-2015/README.md

 ### Technical details

-NPM is used the get the dev dependencies for `gulp`.
+NPM is used to get the dev dependencies for `gulp`.

 Bower is used for the third party libraries used by the application: